skonester/Temple4/readme.md

 - **Offline Install Friendly**: The package manager module is configured to use a dummy backend to prevent offline install failures (Error 100).
 This ensures installations complete successfully without requiring internet access.
 - **Clean Home Directory**: The user home payload (`/home/user/Terry`) and system skeleton template (`/etc/skel/Terry`) are automatically cleaned of installer packages (such as raw `.deb` and `.rpm` files) during target generation.
 The installed target system only retains the necessary `.ISO` payloads required for emulating TempleOS and ZealOS.

-### USB and SSD Install Notes

-Installing to a USB drive or SSD can complete successfully even if the system does not boot afterward.
-In that case, the important part is that the payload was written: the live filesystem, Temple4 desktop files, Temple-family payloads, and installed userland can be present on the target drive while the firmware still fails before it reaches them.
-If installation appears to finish but the machine does not boot, first reboot and re-check the firmware boot target before treating the install as failed.

 ## Runtime-Lite Profile

 The downloadable release uses the runtime-lite profile.
 It keeps the core